sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 <img src="../assets/2018-03-16-K-Means-Clustering/implemented_kmeans.jpeg" align="center" >

-This plot is exactly the same as the plot with the built in K-means Clustering function.
+This plot is exactly the same as the plot with the built in K-means Clustering function, with the exception of the cluster identifiers.
+The groupings are the same, but the numbering is different.

 If you want to take a look at the source code, please see this [github repository](https://github.com/sokolj1/K_Means_Clustering) titled K_Means_Clustering.
 Thank you for reading!